Making homemade mouthwash is extremely easy. Mouthwash can help reach areas of your mouth that brushing and flossing may miss.

 The mouthwash also contains baking soda, which alkalizes the mouth.
 Birch Xylitol is used as a sweetener, which is optional.
 Some essential oils are not good for tooth enamel, so use caution with them.
 I only use 1-3 drops of peppermint essential oil and it’s strong enough for me.

 The recipe makes about 2 cups of mouthwash.
 If you need a stronger solution, you can reduce the water amount by half.
-For me, it’s just perfect.
+For me, it’s simply perfect.
 Not too strong, not too weak.

 - 1 teaspoon Sea salt